It’s a major source of stress for most retirees: Managing their portfolio withdrawal rate to ensure that they don’t outlive their assets.

 Finally, financial professionals suggest pre-retirees take a trial run with their withdrawal rate before they quit their jobs.
 Practice living on the equivalent of your guaranteed retirement income and your monthly portfolio withdrawals for at least six months.

-If it cramps your lifestyle, you may need to consider other options, including working longer, slashing your living expenses, tapping your home equity or life insurance, or using financial strategies that may enable you to safely elevate your withdrawal rate without running the risk of depleting your savings.
+If it cramps your lifestyle, you may need to consider other options, including working longer, slashing your living expenses, or using financial strategies that may enable you to safely elevate your withdrawal rate without running the risk of depleting your savings.